artreadelfshophome

 Many foods can be prepared, weeks ahead of time.
 By planning ahead, all you will have to do is pull it out of the freezer, and bake.
 Just think all the good smells, with almost no mess.

-Bored kids - If you own some holiday videos, this is the time to dig them out.
+Bored kids - If you own some holiday DVDs, this is the time to dig them out.
 Swap out with friends.
-You can even rent them for almost nothing.
+You can even rent them for almost nothing, and some libraries even offer them for lending.
 Or if you would prefer something a little better, set-up a little craft area.
 Stock it with all the basic supplies: white paper, construction paper, scissors, glue, colors, pipe cleaners, scraps of fabric, scraps of wrapping paper, and if you dare.......glitter.
 You will get a little peace, and they will have something to be proud of.

 Holiday grocery shopping can be a killer if you work.
 See if you can take off early one day.
 Grocery stores are almost empty during week-days.
 Then enjoy the time you would normally have to be in the store, doing something you never have time for.